 The Pope Brothers Rifle Air Pistol, called a rifle because of its long barrel and detachable wire shoulder stock, was manufactured in the USA circa 1874 to 1878 by the Pope brothers (Albert and his younger brother, Arthur) at the Pope Manufacturing Company, 45 High Street, Boston, Massachusetts, USA.

 Albert Augustus Pope (May 20th, 1843 – August 10th, 1909) was a Brevet Lieutenant Colonel in the Union Army.
 He was an importer, promoter and manufacturer of bicycles and a manufacturer of automobiles.
-He is descended from a line of New Englanders which had their roots in the timber and lumber business since the 1660’s.
+He is descended from a line of New Englanders who had their roots in the timber and lumber business since the 1660s.
 However, his father, Charles broke the mould and instead opted for a career in real estate.
 By 1851, at the age of 9, Albert had become the family breadwinner due to the collapse of his father’s business.
 He earned his wages through ploughing fields and then selling the produce.
 By the age of 15, he was working at the Quincy Market in downtown Boston.
 A few years later he became a store clerk for $4 a week.
 It is thought that his well-connected wider family helped him to get ahead and that leaving school had less to do with providing for his family but rather that he could go further and faster on his own.

 the American Civil War